 The tech giant has its eye on the top floor of the Capitol redevelopment in the city centre...

-With a strong presence in Dublin and data centres in Galway and Meath on the way, Facebook's Irish love affair continues with reports that it is considering opening a new office in the People's Republic.
+With a strong presence in Dublin and a data centre in Meath on the way, Facebook's Irish love affair continues with reports that it is considering opening a new office in the People's Republic.

 Mark Zuckerberg's social media behemoth is in talks to become the first tenant of the taking the top floor of a new €50m property in Cork's city centre, according to the Irish Examiner.